UNITED24 - Make a charitable donation in support of Ukraine!

 Full-scale Invasion

 A main force attack to "Liberate Taiwan" would be an extremely high risk undertaking with uncertain prospects for success.
-Invasion is unlikely, since the PLA cannot yet transport a credible invasion force to Taiwan.
+Invasion seemed to some to be unlikely, since the PLA cannot yet transport a credible invasion force to Taiwan.
 Amphibious forces are capable of transporting no more than a single division [15,000 troops], and military air transports could add possibly an additional divisions worth of troops.
 Taipei would have significant warning time if Beijing were to prepare for an invasion, and could mobilize significant reserves that would outnumber the invading force by a wide margin.
 Taiwan retains significant qualitative advantages against the numerically superior PLA in fighter aircraft, surface warships, air defenses, and many ground force capabilities.

 Although it is unlikely that China would initiate the use of weapons of mass destruction in the context of a conventional invasion of Taiwan, it is possible that Taiwan would initiate the use of chemical weapons in respose to such an invasion in the event that a purely conventional military response appeared inadequate.
 In any event, if Beijing's amphibious assault did not spontaneously collapse, such an invasion would almost certainly provoke an American intervention sufficient to terminate hostilities on terms unfavorable to Beijing, unless Taiwan collapses before America can intervene.